 Will Oculus Rift work with other tech platforms?

 Oculus VR has said that the consumer version will be compatible with Android devices, though the company hasn't nailed down a date yet.
 So Android compatibility may not be available at launch, but through a software update later.
 Because the Oculus Rift is compatible with Linux, and Valve has been working with Oculus VR since the Rift was revealed, it's possible that the consumer version of the Rift will be compatible with Valve's upcoming Linux-based Steam Box gaming PC from Valve.

 What computer games are compatible with Oculus Rift?

-The Rift has support for two widely used game engines, Unity and Unreal Engine.
+The Rift has support for two widely used game engines: Unity and Unreal Engine.
 The result is that many indie titles and several larger games are compatible with the developer kit.
 You can find many of these listed on the Oculus VR site and in the recently launched VR section of Steam, Valve's game download service.
 There are also fan-made modifications to particular titles to get them working with the Rift.
-And third-party programs such as TriDef, Vireio Perception and VorpX allow games that are not made for the Rift to work with it.
+Third-party programs such as TriDef, Vireio Perception and VorpX allow games that are not made for the Rift to work with it.
 There will likely be many more game announcements when the consumer version is launched.

 What are the minimum requirements to use the Oculus Rift?